William R. Higgins

-William Richard Higgins (January 15, 1945 – 1988/1989) was a United States Marine Corps colonel who was captured in Lebanon in 1988 while serving on a United Nations (UN) peacekeeping mission.
-He was held hostage, tortured and eventually murdered by his captors.
+William Richard Higgins (January 15, 1945 – July 31, 1989) was a United States Marine Corps colonel who was captured in Lebanon in 1988 while serving on a United Nations (UN) peacekeeping mission.
+He was held hostage, tortured, and, 17 months later, he was murdered by his captors.

 Biography

 William Higgins was born in Danville, Kentucky, on January 15, 1945.
 He graduated from Southern High School in Louisville and earned his bachelor's degree from Miami University in Oxford, Ohio.
 A scholarship student in the Navy ROTC, he received the Marine Corps Association Award and was commissioned in the Marine Corps in 1967.
 He later obtained master's degrees from Pepperdine University and Auburn University.
 He graduated from the Army Infantry Officers Advanced Course, the Air Force Command and Staff College, and the National War College.

-As a lieutenant, he participated in combat operations during 1968 in the Republic of Vietnam as a rifle company platoon commander and executive officer with C Company, 1st Battalion, 3rd Marine Regiment, 3rd Marine Division.
-He also was aide-de-camp to the Assistant Commander of the 3rd Marine Division.
+As a lieutenant, he participated in combat operations in 1968 in South Vietnam as a rifle company platoon commander and executive officer with C Company, 1st Battalion, 3rd Marine Regiment, 3rd Marine Division.
+He was aide-de-camp to the Assistant Commander of the 3rd Marine Division.

 Returning to the States, Lt.
 Higgins served at Headquarters Marine Corps in 1969.
 In 1970, he served as the Officer-in-Charge of the Officer Selection Team in Louisville, Kentucky.

-He returned to Vietnam in 1972, serving as an infantry battalion advisor to the Vietnamese Marine Division.
+He returned to Vietnam in 1972, serving as an infantry battalion advisor to the South Vietnamese Marine Division.
 In 1973, he served as a rifle company commander with B Company, 1st Battalion, 4th Marine Regiment, 3rd Marine Division, in Vietnam.

 From 1973 to 1977, Captain Higgins served at the Staff Noncommissioned Officers Academy and Officer Candidate School at Quantico, Virginia.

 Returning to the Fleet Marine Force in 1977, Capt.
 Higgins was assigned to the 2nd Marine Division at Camp Lejeune, North Carolina, where he again served as a rifle company commander with A Company, 1st Battalion, 2nd Marine Regiment.
 Upon promotion to major, he was reassigned as the Logistics Officer for Regimental Landing Team 2, 4th Marine Amphibious Brigade.

-After completion of the Air Force Command and Staff College at Maxwell Air Force Base in 1980, designated a distinguished graduate, Higgins returned to Washington, D.C. where he served at Headquarters as a Plans Officer until his selection to the Office of the Secretary of Defense.
+After completion of the Air Force Command and Staff College at Maxwell Air Force Base in 1980, designated a distinguished graduate, Higgins returned to Washington, D.C., where he served at Headquarters as a Plans Officer until his selection to the Office of the Secretary of Defense.

-During 1981 and 1982, he served as Military Assistant to the Special Assistant to the Secretary and Deputy Secretary of Defense, then as Assistant for Interagency Matters to the Executive Secretary for the Department of Defense.
+In 1981 and 1982, he served as Military Assistant to the Special Assistant to the Secretary and Deputy Secretary of Defense, then as Assistant for Interagency Matters to the Executive Secretary for the Department of Defense.

 After graduation from the National War College in 1985, he returned to the Pentagon as the Military Assistant to the Secretary of Defense, where he served until he was transferred to his United Nations assignment in July 1987.
 He was promoted to colonel on March 1, 1989, while in captivity.